 Not All Programs Can Be Taught Online

-While there are several subjects that lend themselves well to distance learning, those that have a hands-on component cannot be learnt in a virtual environment.
-Some examples include medicine, physiotherapy, and other healthcare and sports related subjects.
+While there are several subjects that lend themselves well to distance learning, those that have a hands-on component cannot be learned in a virtual environment.
+Some examples include medicine, physiotherapy, and other healthcare and sports-related subjects.
 Not only is it more challenging to learn these subjects online but in many cases, it can lower your employability too.
 Very few hospitals if any would readily hire a medical practitioner who has completed an online program.

 Time Management Can Be a Struggle

 Time management is the single biggest obstacle that online students face when completing assignments.
 Online colleges require an immense amount of discipline, self-motivation and time management.
 It’s much more than students realize before they enroll in the program.
 With no in-person reminders from teachers and no accountability, some students simply keep letting things slide indefinitely till they reach a point where they are simply overwhelmed by the amount they need to get caught up with.